Blinken says Wagner insurrection shows ‘cracks’ emerging in Putin’s rule - KTVZ

 Washington (CNN) — US Secretary of State Antony Blinken said Sunday that the brief and chaotic insurrection in Russia led by the Wagner paramilitary group shows “cracks” in Russian President Vladimir Putin’s role as a leader of the country.

 “This is just an added chapter to a very, very bad book that Putin has written for Russia.
-But what’s so striking about it is, it’s internal,” Blinken told CNN’s Dana Bash on “State of the Union.”
+But what’s so striking about it is, it’s internal,” Blinken told CNN’s Dana Bash on “State of the Union,” describing the situation as “extraordinary.”

 “The fact that you have from within someone directly questioning Putin’s authority, directly questioning the premises that – upon which he launched this aggression against Ukraine.
 That, in and of itself, is something very, very powerful.
 It adds cracks.
 Where those go, when they get there, too soon to say, but it clearly raises new questions that Putin has to deal with,” he said.

-The comments from the nation’s top diplomat underscore the short-lived intensity of a crisis that started when the head of the Wagner Group marched his fighters toward Moscow, taking control of Russian military facilities along the way.
+The comments from the nation’s top diplomat underscore the short-lived intensity of a crisis that started when Yevegeny Prigozhin, the head of the Wagner Group, marched his fighters toward Moscow, taking control of Russian military facilities along the way.

+Prigozhin on Friday openly accused Russia’s military of attacking a Wagner camp and killing a “huge amount” of his men.
+For months, he had railed against Russian Defence Minister Sergei Shoigu and the country’s top general, Valery Gerasimov, whom he blames for Moscow’s faltering invasion of Ukraine.

+The Kremlin responded to the show of force from the Wagner Group by deploying heavily armed troops to the streets of Moscow and warning residents to stay indoors.

-By Saturday afternoon, the Kremlin said a deal had been reached to end the insurrection, with Wagner group leader Yevgeny Prigozhin heading to neighboring Belarus and Wagner fighters turning back from their march.
+By Saturday afternoon, the Kremlin said a deal had been reached to end the insurrection, with Prigozhin heading to neighboring Belarus and Wagner fighters turning back from their march.

+The remarkable challenge to Russian leadership – while brief – threatened to plunge the country into crisis and destabilize it’s already stumbling war efforts in Ukraine.

+“We don’t know the effect this will have, but it clearly once again shows the world the difference between what is happening in Ukraine and what is happening in Russia,” Democratic Sen. Amy Klobuchar of Minnesota told Bash in a separate interview on “State of the Union.”

 The-CNN-Wire